Hertz (HTZ)

 Hertz Quarterly Revenue

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Hertz’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 3.9% annually.
-Hertz isn’t alone in its struggles as the Ground Transportation industry experienced a cyclical downturn, with many similar businesses observing lower sales at this time.
+Hertz’s recent performance marks a sharp pivot from its five-year trend as its revenue has shown annualized declines of 4.7% over the last two years.
 Hertz Year-On-Year Revenue Growth

-This quarter, Hertz’s revenue fell by 3.8% year on year to $2.48 billion but beat Wall Street’s estimates by 3.1%.
+This quarter, Hertz’s $2.03 billion of revenue was flat year on year but beat Wall Street’s estimates by 1.5%.

-Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months.
-While this projection implies its newer products and services will spur better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 3.3% over the next 12 months.
+While this projection suggests its newer products and services will fuel better top-line performance, it is still below average for the sector.

 6. Gross Margin & Pricing Power

-Hertz produced a 41.3% gross profit margin in Q3, marking a 34.3 percentage point increase from 7.1% in the same quarter last year.
-Hertz’s full-year margin has also been trending up over the past 12 months, increasing by 18.7 percentage points.
+In Q4, Hertz produced a 32.6% gross profit margin, up 34.2 percentage points year on year.
+Hertz’s full-year margin has also been trending up over the past 12 months, increasing by 22 percentage points.
 If this move continues, it could suggest an environment where the company has better pricing power and stable or shrinking input costs (such as raw materials).

 7. Operating Margin